jingjjjjjie/ClimaRAG/README.md

 ## 🧠 Project Overview

-**ClimaRAG** is a retrieval-augmented generation (RAG) system.
+**ClimaRAG** ClimaRAG is a retrieval-augmented generation (RAG) system designed to support academic research on climate change.
-It retrieves relevant documents from a vector database based on a user's query and generates concise summaries or answers.
+It retrieves relevant documents from a vector database based on user queries and generates concise summaries or analytical answers.
-If the query goes beyond the database’s coverage, the system automatically invokes **Google Search** and combines the results with a **large language model (LLM)** to generate an answer.
+When a query extends beyond the database’s scope, the system automatically performs a Google Search and integrates the results with a large language model (LLM) to produce a comprehensive response.

 ---